roytang/blog/content/quotes/tic.md

 ### 314

-<hunter> i think my intuition is pretty good here
+&lt;hunter&gt; i think my intuition is pretty good here

-<hunter> there's a high probability that they are from cebu
+&lt;hunter&gt; there's a high probability that they are from cebu

 ---